Abdullah-Raashid/textUtils/README.md

 # textUtils
-A tool for analyzing text data in Django Backend

-# TextUtils by Abdullah

 TextUtils is a simple Django-based text-processing web application that allows users to manipulate text by removing punctuations, converting text to uppercase, removing new lines, eliminating extra spaces, and counting characters.

 ## Features